-Oils have a love-hate reputation with acne.
+Cleansing facial oils have a love-hate reputation with acne.
 Several decades ago, the popular recommendation was for acne-prone skin to avoid oils.
 Fast forward to 2019 and natural skincare products loaded with oils are all the rage.
 There are thousands of websites touting the benefits of using oils on the skin.
 So where's the truth?
-Well, It's somewhere right in the middle.
+Well, it's somewhere right in the middle.

 Oils can be fantastic and there is a right fit for everyone.
 But while coconut oil may be great for your dry skin or rosacea-prone friend, it can cause nightmares for someone with acne.
 The reason is its comedogenicity - or pore-clogging factor.
 Many oils have been tested and only a few have been found safe for acne-prone skin.
 Here is an easy list of which oils are safe and which are not.

 Oils SAFE for Acne

 Sunflower oil.
 Rated a 0 out of 5 in the 1989 Dr. Fulton comedogenic study, this oil is safe for use on acne-prone skin.
 A "0" on the comedogenic scale means no clogged pores were found when the oil was used on the skin.
 Many other oils were found to be comedogenic.

 Safflower oil.
 Also rated a 0 out or 5 again in the Dr. Fulton study.

 Jojoba oil.
 To call jojoba an "oil" is actually a little misleading.
 It's technically a wax and its composition makes it the closest compound to our own natural sebum production.
 In a sense, using this oil is like lathering your face in your body's own natural oil.
 This was found to have a rating of 0-2 depending on the raw material provider.